serverpod/serverpod_docs/docs/05-concepts/05-database/09-pagination.md

 ## Cursor-based Pagination

-A limit-offset pagination may not be the best solution when the table is changed frequently where rows are added or removed between requests.
+A limit-offset pagination may not be the best solution if the table is changed frequently and rows are added or removed between requests.

-Cursor-based pagination, is an alternative method to the traditional limit-offset pagination.
+Cursor-based pagination is an alternative method to the traditional limit-offset pagination.
 Instead of using an arbitrary offset to skip records, cursor-based pagination uses a unique record identifier (a "cursor") to mark the starting or ending point of a dataset.
-This approach is particularly beneficial for large datasets as it offers consistent and efficient paginated results, even in the face of data that's being updated frequently.
+This approach is particularly beneficial for large datasets as it offers consistent and efficient paginated results, even if the data is being updated frequently.

 ### How It Works